alexneyler/cmux/README.md

 # cmux — tmux for GitHub Copilot CLI

 Worktree lifecycle manager for parallel [GitHub Copilot CLI](https://docs.github.com/en/copilot) sessions.
+Fork of the wonderful [cmux for Claude Code](https://github.com/craigsc/cmux)

 Run multiple Copilot agents in parallel on the same repo — each in its own git worktree with isolated working directory, dependencies, build artifacts, etc.